-We are excited to announce that we are expanding our renewable energy fleet by constructing a new 248 MW utility-scale wind project in Stillwater County, Montana.
-Montana wind has a high winter production rate that is especially valuable during extremely cold weather in the Pacific Northwest, when Washington wind farms produce less energy.
-This wind project-known as Beaver Creek -will generate enough capacity to power approximately 83,000 homes in a year.
+We are expanding our renewable energy fleet by constructing a new 248 MW utility-scale wind project in Stillwater County, Montana.
+Montana wind has a high winter capacity rate that is especially valuable during cold weather periods in the Pacific Northwest, when existing Washington wind farms produce less energy.
+This wind project-known as Beaver Creek-will generate enough capacity to power approximately 83,000 homes in a year.
 Beaver Creek will connect with NorthWestern Energy's system and use PSE's existing Colstrip Transmission System rights to bring the wind energy to our customers.
+Construction on the Beaver Creek wind farm began in the spring of 2024, and we anticipate beginning operation by 2025.